-It is the responsibility of the principal of the building in which the school library is located to oversee the use of materials in the library.
+It is the responsibility of the principal of the building in which the media center is located to oversee the use of materials in the media center.

-It is the responsibility of the superintendent to develop procedures for the selection and replacement of both library and instructional materials.
+It is the responsibility of the superintendent to develop procedures for the selection and replacement of both library and instructional materials, for the acceptance of gifts, for the weeding of library and instructional materials, and for the handling of challenges to either library or classroom materials.

-Legal Reference: Iowa Code §§ 256.7(24); 279.8; 280.14; 301.
-281 I.A.C.
-12.3(11), (12).
-Cross Reference: 505 602 605 Student Scholastic Achievement Curriculum Development Instructional Materials
+Legal Reference: Iowa Code §§ 256.7(24); 279.8; 280.14; 301 (2009).

+602 Curriculum Development605 Instructional Materials